pyserial/pyserial/documentation/pyserial.rst

 versions.

-pySerial `1.21`_ is compatible with Python 2.0 on Windows, Linux and several un*x like systems, MacOSX and Jython.
+pySerial `1.21`_ is compatible with Python 2.0 on Windows, Linux and several un*x like systems, and macOS.

 On Windows, releases older than 2.5 will depend on pywin32_ (previously known as win32all).
 WinXP is supported up to 3.0.1.